kubernetes-sigs/external-dns/docs/tutorials/webhook-provider.md

 | AdjustEndpoints | POST | /adjustendpoints |
 | ApplyChanges | POST | /records |

-ExternalDNS will also make requests to the `/` endpoint for negotatiation and for deseliarization of the `DomainFilter`.
+ExternalDNS will also make requests to the `/` endpoint for negotiation and for deserialization of the `DomainFilter`.

 The server needs to respond to those requests by reading the `Accept` header and responding with a corresponding `Content-Type` header specifying the supported media type format and version.